samuelkurdz/angular-headless-ui/libs/ui/tabs/README.md

 ## Disabling a tab

-To disable a tab, use the disabled input property on the Tab component.
+To disable a tab, use the disabled input property on the `headlessTabPanel` component.
 Disabled tabs cannot be selected with the mouse.

 ```html
 <headless-tab-group>